DFIRmadness/5pillars/5-Pillars.md

 **Note**: A GPU is mentioned for password cracking.
 You absolutely DO NOT NEED ONE to learn or level up cyber security.
 Keep in mind this document is about learning and labs you encounter will be geared towards this anyhow.
 You get the same training value in cracking a simple password with your CPU as you do with letting a GPU pound on a hash for 2 weeks.

+Bonus: Getting a cheap USD10 USB Wi-Fi card will allow you to play with wireless security from virtual machines
 ***

 ## The Five Pillars (Functional Areas) of Cyber Security